CT

 Remote Travel

-Register your trip, carry a satellite beacon (PLB), and share your itinerary with someone not on the trip.
+Register your trip with your state's emergency services, carry a PLB (Personal Locator Beacon), and share your complete itinerary with someone not on the trip.

 🤝